An explosion is set for Baldwin City.

 However, it’ll be in a good sense of the word as the Douglas County community’s population swells, seemingly almost like there’s been a detonation.

-“We anticipate attendance of nearly 40,000 people for this year’s Maple Leaf Festival,” clarified Sharon Vesecky of the event’s publicity committee.
+“We anticipate attendance of nearly 40,000 people for this year’s Maple Leaf Festival,” clarified Kelley Hall, promotions chairperson.

-“Starting in 1958, the Maple Leaf Festival began as a community event inspired by Dr. Ivan Boyd, a biology professor at Baker University,” Vesecky said.
+“Starting in 1958, the Maple Leaf Festival began as a community event inspired by Dr. Ivan Boyd, a biology professor at Baker University,” Moore said.

 “Dr. Boyd noted that the third weekend of October was the optimum time to view the changing colors of the Maple tree leaves in the area, and the perfect time to celebrate the successful harvest.
-That’s when the Maple Leaf Festival began, and the celebration has continued and been growing ever since,” according to Vesecky.
+That’s when the Maple Leaf Festival began, and the celebration has continued, and been growing ever since,” according to Hall.

-Now, there’s something for everybody going on in the jam-filled schedule, kicking off Friday with a full carnival featuring a Ferris-wheel and tilt-a-whirl.
+Now, there’s something for everybody going on in the jam-filled schedule, kicking off Friday with a full carnival.

 Arts and crafts booths are open both days downtown, and at the grade school, with free country music being played on a regular schedule.

-“More than 300 exhibits including about two dozen food vendors providing a variety of delights are already planning to participate,” Vesecky informed.
+“More than 300 exhibits including about two dozen food vendors providing a variety of delights are already planning to participate,” Hall informed.

-As proprietor of Quilters Paradise in Baldwin City, Vesecky is excited about the quilt show at the Baldwin Intermediate Center, west of town on Highway 56.
+Always a major attraction is the Quilt Show at the Baldwin Intermediate Center, west of town on Highway 56.

 “We will have new and old quilts on display.
-Anybody who has a quilt they’d like to show is welcome to bring it by my shop or to the display center late Friday afternoon.
-We expect more than 100 quilts to be on display,” Vesecky said.
+Anybody who has a quilt they’d like to show is welcome to bring it by Quilters Paradice at Baldwin City, Wednesday, Thursday and Friday from 10 ’til 2.
+We expect more than 100 quilts to be on display,” Hall said.

 Of course, the parade Saturday morning has to be a festival highlight, with the kiddie parade kicking off at 10:45.

 There’ll be a 5K-Run Saturday morning at the golf course.
-Historical tours of the Baldwin City area are to feature the Vinland community and the Black Jack Battlefield and cabin.
+Historical tours of the Baldwin City area are to feature the Black Jack Battlefield and cabin.

-“Many high school graduating classes plan their reunions this weekend, so it’s traditionally a homecoming event as well,” Vesecky pointed out.
+“Many high school graduating classes plan their reunions this weekend, so it’s traditionally a homecoming event as well,” Hall pointed out.

-However, she emphasized, “This is a strictly a volunteer, non-profit activity.
+However, Hall emphasized.
+“This is a strictly a volunteer, non-profit activity.
 The committee meets throughout the year getting organized, and then it all comes together with everybody helping.

-“A successful festival allows us to fund scholarships, support local charities and community organizations,” commented Vesecky in welcoming everyone to attend.
+“A successful festival allows us to fund scholarships, support local charities and community organizations,” commented Hall, in welcoming everyone to attend.

 Additional details are available at www.mapleleaffestival.com